Stiffer alginate gels deposit more efficiently in microchannel flows: Materials and Methods

 \subsection{Flow Tests}

-A pressure controller (Fluigent Flow EZ) with an attached flow-rate meter is used to set constant flow rates for the experiments.
+A pressure controller (Fluigent Flow EZ) with an attached flow rate meter is used to set constant flow rates for experiments.
 The flow rate ratio of alginate and calcium channels is held constant at 4:1.
-The individual flow rates $Q$ are typically set at 0.96 $\mu$L/min and 0.24 $\mu$L/min for alginate and calcium streams respectively, except for the variable flow rate studies where $Q$ varies from 0.96 $\mu$L/min to 9.6 $\mu$L/min for the alginate stream.
-We refer to the condition with flow rates $Q= 0.96 \mu$L/min for alginate and 0.24 $\mu$L/min for calcium as $Q_{Total} = 1.2 \mu$L/min.
-Despite the variation in driving pressure due to the build-up of gel, $Q$ remains constant.
+For experiments varying calcium $C_{Ca^{2+}}$, the individual flow rates $Q$ are set at 0.96 $\mu$L/min and 0.24 $\mu$L/min for alginate and calcium streams respectively.
+For experiments varying the gel concentration $C_{Gel}$, the individual flow rates are set to 4.8 $\mu$L/min and 1.2 $\mu$L/min.
+For experiments varying flow rates, $Q$ varies from 0.96 to 9.6 $\mu$L/min for the alginate stream, and 0.24 to 2.4 $\mu$L/min for the calcium stream.
+We refer to flow rates by the total sum of the individual flow rates, $Q_T$.
+Despite the variation in driving pressure due to the accumulation of gel, $Q$ remains constant \cite{smith2024}.
 The tubing is flushed with the desired solution before the being connected to the microfluidic device.
 Pressure data is recorded every 100ms for the duration of the experiment, which is typically at least 15 minutes.

-All of the flow tests are performed at high Peclet number, where $\text{Pe} = Q/D R_0$ indicates the balance of convection to alginate diffusion, where $R_0$ is the hydraulic radius of the channels before any deposition occurs. $D$ is the Brownian diffusion constant $D=k_BT/6\pi \mu a$ where $\mu$ is the viscosity of the suspending fluid and $a$ the effective radius of the alginate molecules before crosslinking, which we approximate as $\sim4$ nm.
-For all flow tests, the range of $\text{Pe}$ is $\sim 2\times 10^4$ to $2\times 10^5$.
+All flow tests are performed at high Peclet number, where $\text{Pe} = Q/D R_0$ indicates the balance between convection and alginate diffusion, where $R_0$ is the radius of the channels before any deposition occurs. $D$ is the Brownian diffusion constant $D=k_BT/6\pi \mu a$ where $\mu$ is the viscosity of the suspending fluid and $a$ the effective radius of the alginate molecules before crosslinking, which we approximate as $\sim4$ nm.
+For all flow tests, the range of $\text{Pe}$ for alginate is $\sim 2\times 10^4$ to $2\times 10^5$.
 It is worth noting that these values likely underestimate $\text{Pe}$: as alginate crosslinks, the effective size of the diffusing moiety may increase significantly, causing $D$ to decrease.
+Reynolds numbers are on the order of $\text{Re}\sim O(1)$.